DIY Serving Tray With A Bowl Rest — We’re bringing that mid century vibe back to entertaining with this DIY Serving Tray with a built in dish holder!

-And while there are technically no hidden compartments with this DIY serving tray, there is a sly little nesting place for your salsa bowl and dishes to rest neatly in place.
+And while there are technically no hidden compartments with this DIY Serving Tray, there is a sly little nesting place for your salsa bowl and dishes to rest neatly in place.

 I also feel that I should mention this simple little DIY requires absolutely zero power tools, which is the next best thing since the phrase “no-sew” if you ask me!

-The wooden board comes relatively sanded, but we wanted it to be extra smooth so there are no splintery food or hands to be had when it comes time to use it, so be pretty generous with how thorough you’re sanding!
+But we wanted it to be extra smooth so there are no splintery food or hands to be had when it comes time to use it.
+So be pretty generous with how thorough you’re sanding!

 Once you’ve sanded all sides, use a foam brush to stain the wood (including the wooden blocks as legs) the color of your choice.

-Next you’re going to glue a wooden block to each corner with wood glue, and either clamp the legs to the board while the glue dries, or flip it right-side up and sit something heavy on top to make sure it’s secure while the wood glue sets.
+You need to either clamp the legs to the board while the glue dries.
+Or flip it right-side up and sit something heavy on top to make sure it’s secure while the wood glue sets.

 Once everything is dried, spray the entire piece with food safe shellac and wait 48 hours before using.

-We actually used a small bowl from Ikea to set in the nested circle, and it makes for the perfect dipping bowl!
+We actually used a small bowl from Ikea to set in the nested circle.
+And it makes for the perfect dipping bowl!

-I’m super happy with the way it turned out, and I think it makes for a really clever serving tray that’s easy to maneuver.
+I’m super happy with the way it turned out.
+And I think it makes for a really clever serving tray that’s easy to maneuver.